decis-bench/febench/README.md

 **Step 2:** Download and move the data files to the `dataset` directory of the repository

-**Step 3:** [Start the OpenMLDB cluster](https://openmldb.ai/docs/zh/main/deploy/install_deploy.html).
-For a quick start, you can use the [docker](https://openmldb.ai/docs/zh/main/quickstart/openmldb_quickstart.html#id4), but note that the performance may not be optimal since all the components are deployed on a single physical machine.
+**Step 3:** [Start the OpenMLDB cluster](https://github.com/4paradigm/OpenMLDB/blob/main/docs/en/deploy/install_deploy.md#install-and-deploy).
+For a quick start, you can use the [docker](https://github.com/4paradigm/OpenMLDB/blob/main/docs/en/quickstart/openmldb_quickstart.md#pulls-the-image), but note that the performance may not be optimal since all the components are deployed on a single physical machine.

 > Please be aware that the default values for `spark.driver.memory` and `spark.executor.memory` may not be enough for your needs.
-If you encounter a `java.lang.OutOfMemoryError: Java heap space` error, you may need to increase them.
-You can refer to [this document](https://openmldb.ai/docs/zh/main/maintain/faq.html#java-lang-outofmemoryerror-java-heap-space) for guidance.
-One acceptable size for these parameters is 32G/32G.
+If you encounter a `java.lang.OutOfMemoryError: Java heap space` error, you may need to increase them by setting `spark.default.conf` in `conf/taskmanager.properties` and restart taskmanager, or set spark parameters through CLI.
+You can refer to [Spark Client Configuration](https://github.com/4paradigm/OpenMLDB/blob/main/docs/en/reference/client_config/client_spark_config.md#spark-client-configuration).
+>```
+>spark.default.conf=spark.driver.memory=32g;spark.executor.memory=32g
+>```

 **Step 4:** Modify the `conf.properties.template` file to create your own `conf.properties` file in the `./OpenMLDB/conf` directory, and update the configuration settings in the file accordingly, including the OpenMLDB cluster and the locations of data and queries.

 4.1  Modify the locations of data and query,